Last Updated on May 1, 2023

 Cravings for hot chips don’t seem to have any underlying meaning about your baby’s gender.

-DailyMail UK published an article claiming that cravings for spicy foods might be related to having a boy.
+DailyMail UK published an article claiming that cravings for spicy foods during pregnancy might be related to having a boy.
 However, there is no scientific proof that this is the case.

-Hormonal changes are the most probable cause for having cravings during pregnancy (source: MedlinePlus).
+Hormonal changes are the most probable cause for having food cravings during pregnancy (source: MedlinePlus).
 Others include:

 - What foods are available to the mother